Graduate Course Catalog 2014-2015

 Elective courses.
 Students who take the non-thesis track complete five courses (15 credits) from a list of RMP courses and courses outside the department.
 Students in the thesis track take four elective courses (12 credits).

 It is expected that the M.S. in recreation management and policy will take full-time students two years to progress through all degree requirements.
+If a student takes leveling courses, they may need to complete more than two years.
+Most TR Administration students who level, complete two years of academic work and one semester of an internship.
 Part-time students should be able to complete the program in three years.
 Courses are generally offered once a week in three-hour blocks in the afternoon and evenings.

 Required Core Competencies (4 courses = 12 credits)